rackerlabs/support-how-to/content/cloud-databases/exporting-data-from-mysql.md

 will be the name of the exported database file.

-If your database resides on a remote host (as it would if you're using Cloud Databases) you'll need to specify the hostname with the "-h" option, as in:
+If your database resides on a remote host (as it would if you're using Cloud Databases), specify the hostname with the "-h" option, as in:

     mysqldump -h host_name -u username -p database_name > database_name.sql